-Get ZKP
+Get zkProof

 The zkProof

-.
+method is designed to retrieve a JSON-formatted proof from Mina Protocol.
 This proof can be utilized to verify computations or data integrity without revealing sensitive information.
 The method supports cryptographic rollup steps for compressing multiple computations into a succinct proof.

 Method Signature